AIcodeAcademy/web_app_blueprint/.ai/prompts.md

 ## Architect

-Follow the instructions in @architect.instructions.md to generate the architecture document following the @architect.template.md template and save it in docs/architect.md
+- Follow the instructions in @architect.instructions.md to generate the architecture document following the @architect.template.md template and save it in docs/architect.md

+- Use the @architecture.md file as a reference to change any project and author information at: readme.md, package.json, docs/overview.md, index.html, src/main.ts

 ## Builder

-Follow the instructions in @builder.instructions.md to generate the construction document following the @builder.template.md template and the architecture document in @architecture.md and save it in the @docs folder with the name docs/builder.md
+- Follow the instructions in @builder.instructions.md to generate the construction document following the @builder.template.md template and the architecture document in @architecture.md and save it in the @docs folder with the name docs/builder.md

+- Review the @builder.md file and make sure it could be used as a prompt for a code generation tool.
+Ensure it is written in a way that makes sense to code and double check naming conventions and coding rules.

 ## Craftsman